Outback Directions

 Each and every sense dissolved into a single aromatic show.

-Now is time to taste and savor every creature, outcrop, trees and all
+Now is time to taste and savour every creature, outcrop, trees and all

 embrace the plants and shrubs exploding at the approaching fall